Good internal communication is often the glue that holds an entire organization together.

 Good internal communication connects employees to the company’s greater purpose — which a Gallup study says the majority of employers want.

 Ask yourself, when was the last time C-Suite shared the “why” behind their decision?
 And was the average employee notified when the media mentioned your organization?
+This could be a good time to perform an internal communications audit and evaluate what changes need to be made to improve employee communications for better retention.

 Sharing “high level” information such as this is integral for invoking camaraderie and purpose in teams.